Skip to content

 I would be completely lost without my calendar, and I bet the same is true for you.
 That's why I don't want to leave my calendar in some browser tab, alongside the hundreds of other things I happen to be researching at the time.
 This is where dedicated calendar software comes in.

 There are so many great Mac calendar apps, to the point where a Windows user might feel left out.
 You shouldn't, though, because Windows comes with a pretty great calendar app out of the box, and there are a few solid ones to check out beyond that.
-Here's how to find them.
+Also: the best Mac calendar app is now available for Windows.

 The best Windows calendar apps